 For electoral purposes the Borough of Brentwood is divided into 15 wards, which are further sub-divided into 41 polling districts.

-The Council carried out a review of the polling districts and polling places in 2014 and you can find details on the Polling Stations page.
+The Council regularly reviews the polling districts and polling places within the Borough and you can find details on the Polling Stations page.